Sanctuary services have resumed (Sundays at 10:30 am) with health and safety measures.

 At Augusta Heights, giving is the fuel that powers every ministry, every service, every light bulb.
 We rely on members for regular, sustainable financial support.

-You can give via mail, automatic deposit, “direct deposit” of cash or checks into the offering plate, or click the GIVE button below to use PayPal.
+You can give via mail, automatic deposit, text, “direct deposit” of cash or checks into the offering plate, or by clicking the button below to give online.